NeonAsuka/simpleMultithreadWebServer/README.md

 # simpleMultithreadWebServer
 This is a simple multithread web server.
 I complete it in Java.
-This code actually is short but enables several visitors access our websites(or just a html file) at the same time.
+This code is simple but enables several visitors access our websites(or just a html file) at the same time.

 By the way, the default website file's name is "index.html".
 But I dodn't contain it here.
 If you want test this code, you might have to make a new "index.html" file in your computer.